-- 2021 - The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 95% of male rates up to age 60, 110% for ages 61 to 75, and 101% for ages above 77. - For females, 84% of female rates up to age 72 scaled up to 100% for ages above 76. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of contingent life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 97% of male rates for all ages. - For females, 110% of female rates for all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubG.H-2010 Disabled Retiree Table for disabled retirees with the following adjustments: - For males, 134% of male rates at all ages. - For females, 121% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - $\circ$ The investment rate of return assumption was reduced from 7.75% to 7.55%. - $\circ$ The price inflation assumption was reduced from 2.75% to 2.40%. - $\circ$ The wage inflation assumption was reduced from 3.00% to 2.65%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to reflect actual experience more closely.
+- 2023 - The investment rate of return assumption was reduced from 7.55% to 7.00%. - O Disability rates and service retirement rates were adjusted to reflect actual experience more closely. - 2021 - The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 95% of male rates up to age 60, 110% for ages 61 to 75, and 101% for ages above 77. - For females, 84% of female rates up to age 72 scaled up to 100% for ages above 76. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of contingent life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 97% of male rates for all ages. - For females, 110% of female rates for all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubG.H-2010 Disabled Retiree Table for disabled retirees with the following adjustments: - For males, 134% of male rates at all ages. - For females, 121% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The investment rate of return assumption was reduced from 7.75% to 7.55%. - The price inflation assumption was reduced from 2.75% to 2.40%. - o The wage inflation assumption was reduced from 3.00% to 2.65%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were adjusted to reflect actual experience more closely.